JackDanger/yelp/README.txt

 More detailed information on the underlying Yelp API, error response codes, and so forth is available at http://www.yelp.com/developers/getting_started.

-The RubyForge project should be at http://rubyforge.org/projects/yelp as soon as they get around to approving my request.
-This documentation should then be available at http://yelp.rubyforge.org.
-In the meantime, you can find the current release at http://www.samskivert.com/shaper/yelp.
+The RubyForge project is hosted at http://rubyforge.org/projects/yelp.
+This documentation is available at http://yelp.rubyforge.org.

 == About